-Breaking Sugar Addiction The Right Way
+Breaking Sugar Addiction

 When most people think of an addiction they think of abusing alcohol or drugs, but the truth is that a large portion of the population is addicted to a simple food that we use every day.
 Sugar.
 Is it any wonder that we are becoming an obese planet?
 Sadly, the more sugar you eat, the more sugar you crave, the fatter you become and the more likely you are to suffer from chronic disease.